 Sleeves fit tightly at 3/4 length or to the wrist.

 Bows were everywhere, on skirts and bodices, and were often very large.

 Hair was gathered tightly at the sides of the head and piled into elaborate coils on the top and toward the back.
 Loose curls hung down at the back.
 Bangs appeared in the mid-70s and were often crimped.

 Women's clothes were ornate and highly decorated with embellishments.
-Skirts draped toward the back.
+Narrow skirts draped toward the back.
 The mid-1880s saw an extreme bustle, a horizontal projection at the rear.
 Bustles disappeared by the end of the decade.

-Late 1880s narrow skirts featured horizontal, drooped, or slightly diagonal draping created by tucked up over skirts.
+Late 1880s skirts featured horizontal, drooped, or slightly diagonal draping created by tucked up over-skirts.

 Polonaise-style meant that the front of the skirt was pulled up and toward the back exposing an underskirt.

-Bodices flared out some below the waist and were highly decorated.
+Bodices flared out some below the waist and were highly embellished.
 High necks often featured white lace or small white ruffles at the upper edge.